OkomoJacob/timeSeriesAnalysis/LSTM/intntnlAirlinePassengersPrediction-LSTM/README.md

 As seen in in the folder name, the problem we are going to look at in this post is the International Airline Passengers prediction problem.
 - For 12 year from January 1949, flight data was collected from a good number of Flight Terminals globally (Airports) till December 1960.

+The data is in CSV format and with only 2 columns, i.e `Month`, `number of passengers` and 144 rows